 Child care is a significant barrier to employment for low-income parents.
 Many low-income jobs have variable hours from week to week and evening and weekend hours, creating additional challenges to finding affordable and safe child care.
-Alabama's proposal would require parents of children less than 19 years of age to work 35 hours per week.
+Alabama's proposal would require parents of children 6 to 19 years of age to work 35 hours per week.
 For parents of children less than 6 years of age, Alabama's proposal wold require these parents to work 20 hours per week.
 The state would exempt a single custodial parent caring for a child less than one year of age and a single custodial parent caring for a child under the age of 6 for whom appropriate childcare is not available.
 Finding affordable and safe child care for children is difficult and a barrier to employment, including for those who are not single parents.
 Requiring employment in order to maintain health care, but not providing adequate support services such as child care, sets a family up for a no-win situation.
-Even with the recent increase in federal child care funding, Alabama does not have enough funding to ensure all eligible families can access child care assistance.24
+Even with the recent increase in federal child care funding, Alabama only has enough funding to provide child care assistance to a small share of eligible families.29